 The multi-session 4-H Outdoor Adventure Challenge Leader Training Series is designed to train adults interested in using the outdoors to help develop life skills in young people.

 You must be at least 16 to enroll in the training, and at least 21 to become a certified 4-H Outdoor Adventure Challenge leader.
 Enrollment is due a couple weeks before each training date.
-NOTE: Orientation has been postponed until further notice.

 The fees for training cover instructional materials, facilities or camping fees and group equipment costs and mileage for instructors.
 Fees are due before each training and must be remitted with a training enrollment form (below).
 Participants also are responsible for the cost of their own food, personal equipment, transportation to and from the training sites, and other personal costs.